How Top Workplaces Organizations Retain the Right Talent

-How do organizations boost employee retention to keep their talent?
+How do organizations boost employee retention to reduce unwanted turnover?
 Just listen to folks who know.
-We gathered tips from several Top Workplaces companies that rated among the highest for employee retention based on Energage Survey results.
+We gathered tips from several Top Workplaces companies that rated among the highest for employee retention based on Workplace Survey results.
 Here are some of the helpful hints that work for them – and can work for you too:

 1. Hire the right people

 Use the interview process to determine whether or not people are a strong fit for your organization.
 As one put it, “Pursue cultural DNA alignment at all costs.”
 Identify the values that are the most important to your organization and ensure they are non-negotiable hiring requirements.

 2. Coach to people’s strengths